vocdoni/vocdoni-manager-backend/manager/README.md

     "response": {
         "ok": true,
-        "count": 2, // number of members deleted "invalidIDs":, // number of non-existing IDs that where included in the request
+        "count": 2, // number of members deleted "invalidIds":["7890-cdefg-..."]:, // number of non-existing IDs that where included in the request

     },
      "signature": "0x123456"